pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 - Use for showcasing multiple options or features in a space-efficient way
 - Keep text items similar in length to avoid layout shifts
 - Use on welcome/landing pages, not within forms or data-entry screens

+### Specialized Cards

+- Use the appropriate card component based on collaboration type
+- Maintain consistent card dimensions across all types for uniform display in the Discovery feed
+- Ensure company name and card type are always prominently displayed
+- Include relevant topic tags at the bottom of each card
+- For new collaboration types, create a dedicated card component following the established pattern

 ### Glow Buttons